-All the regions have their own programme documents concerning the future development of the region and strategies for this development.
-Most of the regions are aware of demographic trends connected with population ageing and depopulation, mostly in remote areas.
-However, only some regions consider ageing a significant problem that needs to be tackled with specific policies.
-In their programme documents some of the regions mention selective out-migration from the countryside connected with the transformation of the economic base and problems with civic amenities and public services in smaller municipalities.
+All 13 regional governments in the Czech Republic have their own programme documents concerning the future development of the region and strategies for this development.
+Most regions are aware of demographic trends connected with population ageing and depopulation, mostly in remote areas.
+However, only some regional governments consider ageing a significant problem that needs to be tackled with specific policies.
+In the programme documents in several of the regions selective out-migration from rural areas related to the transformation of their economic base and problems with civic amenities and public services in smaller municipalities are mentioned.

-The goal of policies at the regional level is stabilization of the population in the countryside, maintaining housing in the smaller municipalities and maintaining the network of elementary schools in the countryside.
-Among activities designed to stop the depopulation of remote areas the following projects are mentioned:

-improving transport infrastructure and above all transport services to nearby centres where services and jobs are concentrated, promoting housing and projects for the revitalization and modernization of buildings used for public services in smaller municipalities.
-Other significant aims commonly include the promotion of employment and job creation in the countryside, the development of IT infrastructure for businesspeople in the countryside, the promotion of rural tourism and the use active employment policies.
-Another aims is to widen the portfolio of economic activities for decreasing the level of countryside's dependence on cities and suburban zones.
-Some regions also mention the need to increase the competitiveness of agriculture and landscape management as a stabilizing element of the countryside.
-It is also necessary in all areas to ensure the provision of good-quality health care and social services accommodating demographic changes.
-Some projects focusing on the promotion of local communities and civic initiatives.
+The main goal of policies at the regional level is stabilisation of the population in the countryside, maintaining housing in smaller municipalities and maintaining the network of elementary schools in rural areas.
+Among activities designed to stop the depopulation of remote areas the following priorities are mentioned: improving transport infrastructure and above all transport services to nearby centres where services and jobs are concentrated, promoting housing and projects for the revitalisation and modernisation of buildings used for public services in smaller municipalities.
+Other significant aims commonly include the promotion of employment and job creation in the countryside, the development of IT infrastructure for enterprises in the countryside, the portfolio of economic activities for decreasing the level of countryside's dependence on cities and suburban zones.
+The need to increase the competitiveness of agriculture and landscape management as a stabilising element of rural areas is also included in the policy options.
+It is necessary in all areas to ensure the provision of good-quality health care and social services accommodating demographic changes as well as promoting local communities and civic initiatives helping to adapt to the changing demographic situation.